-During an employee’s first day at Lemonly, I give an onboarding pep talk:
+During every new employee’s first week at Lemonly, we give them an onboarding pep talk:

-It’s our culture to ask forgiveness instead of permission.
+It’s our culture to ask for forgiveness instead of permission.
 Take risks.
-Embrace your mistakes and let’s learn from them together.
+Embrace your mistakes, and let’s learn from them together.

 Here’s a scenario: